puma13992/harry-potter-quiz/README.md

 6. The link to the live website was ready on the top.

 The live link can be found here - [Live Website](https://puma13992.github.io/harry-potter-quiz/)

+## Credits

+### Content

+- Some code were taken from:
+  - Function for checkingUsername and input of username using by pressing enter key were taken from the [Sunshine Guessing Game](https://github.com/aleksandracodes/CI_PP2_SunshineGuessing/tree/main/assets)
+  - Functions for audio, timer and play again were taken from the [Astronomy game](https://github.com/MikeR94/CI-Project-Portfolio-2/tree/main/assets/js 	)
+  - Functions to calculate the endScore and the CSS code for the difficulty-btn::after were taken from the Love Math Walkthrough Project from [Code Institute](https://codeinstitute.net/).
+- The icons were taken from [Bootstrap](https://icons.getbootstrap.com/).

+### Media

+- The pictures were taken from [Pixabay](https://pixabay.com/).
+- The sounds were taken from [YouTube](https://www.youtube.com/) and [freesound](https://freesound.org/).